 The game allows for plenty of customization when it comes to battling with your to-be-Dracula.
 There is a range of different weapons and skills to create builds with.

-Explore alone, compete in player-versus-player servers online, or just build an army of darkness with friends!
+Explore alone, compete in player-versus-player servers online, or just build an army of darkness with friends.
 The game also has online multiplayer that offers something for every survival player.
+Fans of games like DayZ will get a kick out of this game.

 Dying Light 1 + 2